We explain what some of the terms in the new insurance contracts standard mean

 If a specified uncertain future event (the insured event) adversely affects the policyholder, then the policyholder has a right to obtain compensation from the issuer under the contract.

 A risk, other than financial risk, that is transferred from the policyholder to the issuer of a contract.
-The issuer accepts a risk from the policyholder that the policyholder was already exposed to.
 This includes risks such as:

 Investment contract with discretionary participation features (DPFs)